IIIF/cookbook-recipes/recipe/0202-start-canvas/index.md

 ## Use Case

 In some cases, a book object will have front matter, such as blank pages (or perhaps shots of the binding and other non-textual views or color calibration images), that most users would like to skip.
-In this use case, we use the `start` property to tell the presentation client to skip the initial Canvas that contains a blank page and load at the second Canvas where the content begins.
+In this use case, we use the `start` property to tell the presentation client to skip the initial Canvas that contains a blank page and instead load at the second Canvas where the content begins.

 ## Implementation Notes

 This recipe extends [Multiple Related Images (Book, etc.)][0009] by adding the information required by a client to load the Manifest at a specific Canvas.
 This is done by adding the `start` property to the Manifest and specifying the Canvas the client should display on loading.

-The target of `start` must be a JSON object with `id` and `type` properties and can be either a Canvas, or a Specific Resource with a Selector and a source property where the value is a Canvas.
+The target of `start` must be a JSON object with `id` and `type` properties and can be either a Canvas or a Specific Resource with a Selector.

 In this use case, the target type property is a Canvas ("type": "Canvas").